wolkykim/qlibc/INSTALL.md

 ## Install

 This command will install `qLibc` on your system.
-By default, the directory prefix is "/usr/local" so it will be installed in `/usr/local/include` and `/usr/local/lib`:
+By default, the directory prefix is "/usr/local" so header files will be installed into `/usr/local/include` and library files will be installed into `/usr/local/lib`:

 ```
 $ make install
 ```

 This will only install header files and library(archive; static and dynamic) files.
-The documentation in the "doc" directory will not be installed, so make a copy of it yourself if you want to keep it.
+The document files in the "doc" directory will not be installed, so please make a copy of it by yourself if you want to keep it in the system.

 ## Uninstall